wnda/stabs/README.md

 ## What is stabs.js?
-stabs.js is near enough 3 kilobytes of JavaScript for creating tabbed sections of your webpage.
+stabs.js is near enough 2 (or 3 if you want IE8 support) kilobytes of JavaScript for creating tabbed sections of your webpage.

 It's not something I'm especially proud of.
 It's not the friendliest or the most modern approach.